zzenonn/aws-basic-labs/README.md

     - **Virtual Private Cloud (VPC):** _Lab VPC_

-8. Expand <i class="fas fa-caret-right"></i> **Additional connectivity configuration**, then configure:
+8. Expand **Additional connectivity configuration**, then configure:

     - For **Existing VPC security groups:** click _DB Security Group_ to highlight it in blue.

-9. Expand <i class="fas fa-caret-right"></i> **Additional configuration**, then configure:
+9. Expand **Additional configuration**, then configure:

     - **Initial database name:** `lab`
     - Uncheck **Enable automatic backups**.
     - Uncheck **Enable Enhanced monitoring**.

-    <i class="fas fa-comment"></i> This will turn off backups, which is not normally recommended, but will make the database deploy faster for this lab.
+    This will turn off backups, which is not normally recommended, but will make the database deploy faster for this lab.

-10. Click <span id="ssb_orange">Create database</span>
+10. Click **Create database**

     Your database will now be launched.

-    <i class="fas fa-comment"></i> If you receive an error that mentions "not authorized to perform: iam:CreateRole", make sure you unchecked _Enable Enhanced monitoring_ in the previous step.
+    If you receive an error that mentions "not authorized to perform: iam:CreateRole", make sure you unchecked _Enable Enhanced monitoring_ in the previous step.

 11. Click **lab-db** (click the link itself).

     You will now need to wait **approximately 4 minutes** for the database to be available.
 The deployment process is deploying a database in two different Availability zones.

-    <i class="fas fa-info-circle"></i> While you are waiting, you might want to review the [Amazon RDS FAQs](https://aws.amazon.com/rds/faqs/) or grab a cup of coffee.
+    While you are waiting, you might want to review the [Amazon RDS FAQs](https://aws.amazon.com/rds/faqs/) or grab a cup of coffee.

 12. Wait until **Info** changes to **Modifying** or **Available**.